Diversity, Equity, & Inclusion

 North Country recognizes that some students wish to use a name other than their legal or official name of record to identify themselves.
 As long as the use of this preferred name is not for the purposes of misrepresentation, to avoid legal obligation, or a use of a highly offensive or derogatory name, the College acknowledges that a “preferred name” can and should be used where possible in the course of college education, business, and communication.
 For non-U.S. citizens, the official name of record is the passport name.
 The College extends this accommodation in order to help foster a more welcoming, supportive and respectful campus climate for all of its students.

 Please submit requests using our Name Change Request Form and view our Name Change Policy for more information.

 Members of the College Diversity Task Force include faculty, staff, and students who meet regularly to discuss strategies for engaging our campus community and local residents in expanding their cultural competence and critical consciousness.
-We work closely with community partners including the Adirondack Diversity Initiative to accomplish these goals.

 Our 2016, the College drafted a Diversity Plan which included the following focus areas: campus climate, academic infusion, student and employee recruitment and retention efforts, and community engagement.
 In 2021 the College embedded its strategic diversity goals into its Strategic Plan.

 - October 2022 Diversity Newsletter - LGBTQ History Month

 - May 2022 Diversity Newsletter - Asian American & Pacific Islander Heritage Month